 There can be a fine line between inspiration and plagiarism.
 It’s a gray area that a lot of Etsy shop owners (and even just creative entrepreneurs in general) are afraid to go near.
 With such a huge platform like Etsy, it's not hard to come across products from different shops that show eerily similar aesthetics or content.
-When you're just starting out as an Etsy shop owner, or just a creative business, it's easy to look to successful shops and try to emulate their style or ideas.
+When you're just starting an Etsy shop, or just a creative business, it's easy to look to successful shops and try to emulate their style or ideas.
 But try to refrain – because there's a fine line between inspiration and plagiarism, and you don't want to be on the wrong side of it.

 Rather, when you’re creating new products or services for your shop, it's super important to make your work stand out from the crowd and not look like someone else's.
 Not only is this ethical, but it's also just smart.
 You don't want to blend in, right?
 By the same token, you work hard on your own business / shop and you want others to respect that.
 Show that same respect for your competitors, and honor the work they’ve done by being original in your own shop.
 After many many years on Etsy, here are a few ways I've found to help you spot the difference between inspiration and plagiarism, if you're noticing that line getting blurred.